Apexal/old-ontrac/README.md

-Adiutor is a free, online Web service created specifically to allow Regis students to get a better grasp on their academic life while at the same time providing an easy, customized platform for organization and collaboration.
+Adiutor is a free, online Web service created specifically to allow Regis students to get a better grasp on their academic life while at the same time providing an easy, customized platform for organization and collaboration with their classmates and schoolmates.

 * adiutor, adiutoris (m) - helper, assistant
 * v0.6.0